Vulnerable witness definition with case laws

 Definition of the Vulnerable Witness

-The Supreme Court broadened the concept of a “vulnerable witness” to, for the first time, including people who testify in civil proceedings, such as family disputes, as well as cases heard by Juvenile Justice Boards (JJBs), which involve runaway and delinquent adolescents.
+The Supreme Court broadened the concept of a “vulnerable witness” to, for the first time, include people who testify in civil proceedings, such as family disputes, as well as cases heard by Juvenile Justice Boards (JJBs), which involve runaway and delinquent adolescents.

 The definition, according to the document, should cover not only people under the age of 18 but also sexual assault victims of either gender, people with mental illnesses, people who perceive threats in witnesses, and people who are deaf or have any other impairment.